Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Posted Price Mechanisms

 \section{Posted Price Mechanisms}

 In this section, we study a posted price mechanism in which the platform sets prices $\mathbf{r_t}=(r_{ijt}: (i,j)\in \mathcal{E})$ to shippers and payments $\mathbf{p_t}=(p_{ijt}: (i,j)\in \mathcal{E})$ to carriers for transporting a load in period $t$.
 Among all the posted price mechanisms, we consider a \emph{static pricing} mechanism, where the platform offers a fixed price to the carriers and charges a fixed price to the shippers.
 We show that with a proper choice of the fixed prices, the static posted price mechanism is asymptotically optimal under an asymptotic scaling regime.
 The static pricing mechanism is easy to implement in practice, and our results provide further theoretical support for its effectiveness.
-The static posted price mechanism will also be used as a baseline for the analysis of other mechanisms in the subsequent sections.